erronjason/sshkeys/README.md

 root@example:~#
 ```

+A quick word about security types
+---

 There are multiple types of security available with ssh-keygen, the most common are RSA and DSA (specified at generation with -t).
-I would recommend gonig with RSA, as generation is slower, but authentication is faster.
+I would recommend going with RSA, as generation is slower, but authentication is faster.
 As of openSSH 5.7, a more secure type known as ecdsa is available, but not widely used as putty and gnome-keyring do not currently support this type of encryption.

 You may also specify key length with the -b argument.
 The default length being 2048 bits.

+Keys in Windows
+---

 In widows, we'll assume you're using PuTTY, or a PuTTY derivative.

 Let's open up "PuTTYgen.exe" to generate our public and private keys.